Sale Will Be Live On

 Developed by chemists using the trade name Monastral Blue, the organic blue dyestuff, now known as Phthalo Blue, was presented as a pigment in November 1935 in London.
 Its discovery was accidental.

-The dark colour was observed in a kettle where a dye was made from a British dyestuff plant.
-The demand for such a pigment came from commercial printers who wanted cyan to replace Prussian Blue.
+The dark colour was observed in a kettle containing dye made from a British dyestuff plant.
+Commercial printers wanted a cyan to replace Prussian blue, so they demanded such a pigment.

 Size